AtomicTessellator/fhi-vibes/docs/Documentation/cli.md

   -h, --help  Show this message and exit.

 Commands:
-  phonopy          perform phonopy postprocess for trajectory in FILE trajectory (md)  write trajectory data in FILE to xarray.Dataset
+  greenkubo (gk)   Perform greenkubo analysis for dataset in FILE phonopy          perform phonopy postprocess for trajectory in FILE trajectory (md)  write trajectory data in FILE to xarray.Dataset
 ```